 Storytelling in Design

-Once upon a time, narrative structure, audience engagement, character development once lived solely in the arts, in the movies and plays we watched and the books we read.
-But today, they’re central to brand marketing success in a changing world where marketing channels have become much more dynamic and the consumer is seeking relevant content in all marketing touchpoints.
+Once upon a time, audience engagement, character development and narrative structure, once lived exclusively in the movies, in the arts and in the plays we watched and the books we read.
+But today, they’re central to the success of your brand marketing, especially in our changing world where marketing channels have become much more dynamic, and the consumer is seeking relevant content in all marketing touchpoints.

-Every brand wants to take their audience through an unforgettable journey, so taking the time to assess what the journey will look like is a critical part of building a brand story.
+Every brand should take their audience through an unforgettable journey, so taking the time to assess what the journey will look like is a critical part of building a brand story.